ICIJ/extract/README.md

 `workstation-1$ extract dump-queue -n job-1 --redis-address redis-1:6379 > queue.json`

  - Start processing the queue on each of your machines.
-`workstation-2$ extract spew -n job-1 -q redis -o solr -s https://solr-1:8983/solr/core1 -r redis -v info --redis-address redis-1:6379 2> extract.log`
+`workstation-2$ extract spew -n job-1 -q redis -o solr -s https://solr-1:8983/solr/core1 -i id -r redis -v info --redis-address redis-1:6379 2> extract.log`
 `workstation-3$ ...`

-In the last step, we instruct Extract to use the queue from Redis, to output extracted text to Solr (`-o solr`) at the given address and to report results to Redis (`-r redis`).
+In the last step, we instruct Extract to use the queue from Redis, to output extracted text to Solr (`-o solr`) at the given address, to automatically generate an ID for each path (`-i id`), and to report results to Redis (`-r redis`).

 ## Compiling ##